StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

 !!! info "Dependencies"
     The `thehive` Helm chart relies on the following charts by default:

-    * [Bitnami Apache Cassandra](https://github.com/bitnami/charts/tree/main/bitnami/cassandra) - used as the database
+    * [Bitnami Apache Cassandra](https://github.com/bitnami/charts/tree/main/bitnami/cassandra)-used as the database (uses legacy images by default)
-    * [Bitnami Elasticsearch Stack](https://github.com/bitnami/charts/tree/main/bitnami/elasticsearch) - used as the search index
+    * [Bitnami Elasticsearch Stack](https://github.com/bitnami/charts/tree/main/bitnami/elasticsearch)-used as the search index (uses legacy images by default)
-    * [MinIO Community Helm Chart](https://github.com/minio/minio/tree/master/helm/minio) - used as S3-compatible object storage
+    * [MinIO Community Helm Chart](https://github.com/minio/minio/tree/master/helm/minio)-used as S3-compatible object storage

 !!! note "Upgrades"
     To upgrade your release to the latest version of the `thehive` Helm chart, run: